 Propper International Inc™. one of the largest suppliers to the United States armed forces, has adopted Coats Digital’s GSDCost solution to provide accurate, detailed, scientific methods across its production operations so it can optimise efficiencies, streamline line balancing effectively on the production floor and significantly improve its capacity planning processes.
 GSDCost is projected to improve efficiencies at Propper by between 3% and 7%, depending on the garment, in the first year of roll out.

-The company which is headquartered in the United States and has production facilities in Cabo Rojo, Puerto Rico, boasts a global workforce of over 1,400 and produces 200,000 units per month.
-Propper’s commercial products are primarily distributed through more than 3,000 military, public safety, outdoor and specialty retail stores and websites across the US.
+Propper International™ manufactures over 120 million garments for the U.S. Department of Defense and also produces apparel for law enforcement, first responders, and the tactical markets.
+The company which is headquartered in the United States with production facilities in Cabo Rojo, Puerto Rico, boasts a global workforce of over 1,400 and produces 200,000 units per month.
+Propper’s commercial products are primarily distributed through more than 3,000 military, public safety, outdoor, and specialty retail stores, as well as websites across the US.

 Propper International™ made the decision to adopt Coats Digital’s recognised international method-time standards solution, GSDCost, so that it could introduce a powerful digital tool that would deliver more robust, consistent and accurate garment manufacturing processes to replace time-consuming and confusing manual procedures founded on inaccurate historical data.